-The Human Resources (HR) Office is responsible for ensuring equitable and uniform administration of all personnel policies.
+The Human Resource (HR) Office is responsible for ensuring equitable and uniform administration of all personnel policies.

-The HR Director is responsible, in conjunction with the agency ADA Coordinator, for ensuring timely responses to all Americans with Disabilities Act (ADA) requests for reasonable accommodations to remove barriers to equal employment opportunity with the agency.
+The HR Director is responsible as the agency ADA Coordinator, for ensuring timely responses to all Americans with Disabilities Act (ADA) requests for reasonable accommodations to remove barriers to equal employment opportunity with the agency.
 The HR Director is responsible for assisting managers and supervisors in human resources management activities.